7+ Times Avi Yemini consorted with Neo-Nazis

 And now he wants a seat in parliament.

 History tells us that fascists do not gain power through revolution, but through popular elections.
-In the current environment this makes him dangerous.
+In the current environment this makes him and the Australian Liberty Alliance, dangerous.
 We do fear him, and we are right to fear him.
 But the world we want is a better and kinder.
 It is a world of connection and solidarity.
 Together we are powerful, and together we can win.

 We use the terms like “fascist” and “neo-Nazi” with the utmost of care, sensitivity and precision.